sagidev/spinjitzuu-public/README.md

 # Spinjitzuu External Orbwalker

 An advanced League of Legends Orbwalker with Target Selector.
 I finally pushed it to public to improve the code and to stop people from buying wadbot for 30$/month for such an easy piece of code.
+This script is **fully external**, so it doesn't inject into your game.
+It just hooks your mouse and keyboard and read necessary info from the screen.

 ## Features